 The comment box below the article keeps the same flag flying.
 The Apostolic Exhortation is merely “the latest Bergoglian rubbish”, a display of “the fuzziness that passes for Bergoglian thought”, “much the same drivel he has been spewing for 5 years”.
 It is a return to “his constant theme, hatred of tradition and hatred of doctrine”; it contains “implicit heresy”; it perverts “the Gospel of Christ our Lord”, and is nothing more than “modernist blather that is in lock step with liberal atheism”.
 Of course it is, as its author is “diabolical”, “a Marxist”, a “destroyer”, the “Godzilla of Rome”.
 His occupation of the papal throne simply echoes “the Jesuits’ very blatant disregard for the Papacy and the Roman Catholic Faith”.
 “The only people who are paying attention to any of this crap,” one commenter writes, “are those who are promoting it and those who are fighting it.
 And those who are fighting have the Lord on their side.”

 It’s a long road back from this level of vituperation to any meaningful sense of obsequium religiosum with regard to the ordinary magisterium of the Pope or of the Church at large.
 The pity is that so many earnest mainstream conservatives in the Church, those for whom respect for the Pope would have been second nature and a point of pride, have slipped into using the coarse and contemptuous idiom of the traditionalist hardliners, such that they no longer find it foreign to their religious instincts and are no longer shocked by it.
 What happens with this Pope’s successor?
 If these same people find him more to their liking, what level of respect can they reasonably ask of other Catholics?
 They will not be able with any decency to expect them to do more than listen to him, judge for themselves if his teaching is sound, and then either give it their assent or let fly at him.
 If you are looking for innovation in the Catholic understanding of how the teaching office of the Church works, there it is.
-Irony of ironies.
+This is the sorriest irony of them all.